 5. You have the capability to care for her in poor health

 All pets are prone to certain health conditions at some point in time, and Chow Chows are no exception.

 Keep an eye out for common problems, such as hip dysplasia, entropion, and skin and hormone problems.
-If you are buying a puppy, check the health conditions of both her parents as these problems are usually hereditary, though environmental factors can worsen them.
-That can also help determine what you can or can’t feed your dog.
+If you are buying a puppy, check the health conditions of both her parents.
+These problems are usually hereditary, though environmental factors can worsen them.

-Handling a Chow Chow with such health issues will not only require dedication and care but may also impact you financially.
+Handling a Chow Chow with health issues will not only require dedication and care but financial ability.
 You may want to consider buying a pet insurance early.